 Growing up, I was an ambitious child who wanted to find what her passion was at a very young age.
-I was constantly active, always outside being adventurous and trying out some sports from soccer, softball, to basketball.
+I was constantly active, always outside being adventurous and trying out some sports from soccer, softball, ice skating, to basketball.
 I actually played softball and basketball for four years and was the point guard for my middle school team while I danced.
 Who knew the day when I was five years old when I slipped on those tiny, pink ballet shoes with my black, suffocating leotard would change my life forever and develop the person I am today.
 Dance became a part of me.
 Countless hours spent in the studio, watching the mirrors fog up from the dozens of dancers crammed into one small room is the drive that I constantly craved on a daily basis.
 For the first few years, I danced at Raedene’s Dancin Stars Studio until I decided to start fresh and move to Suzette’s Masters of Dance.
 The number I sacrifices I made to step onto that performance stage at a competition with the bright lights shining right on me to dance in front of a crowd of hundreds of people felt like my place to be.
 As my dancing became excelled and more advanced, I decided to tryout for my high school’s dance team as a freshman.
 I gratefully made my school’s varsity dance team as a tiny freshman which felt like the biggest accomplishment since usually only 2-3 freshies make it.

 Throughout my four years on the Varsity Dance Team and becoming the team captain for three years, I knew my biggest goal was to become a college dancer.
 In May 2016, the morning after my senior prom, I drove up to Mt.
 Pleasant to tryout for the Central Michigan University Dance Team.
 After countless hours of a two day tryout, filled with skilled combinations, an interview, and performance in front of an endless line of judges, I was so proud to say I made the CMU Dance Team as a freshman.